The term obese describes a person who's very overweight, with a lot of body fat.

 The best way to treat obesity is to eat a healthy, reduced-calorie diet and exercise regularly ↗.

 To do this, you should:

 - eat a balanced, calorie-controlled diet as recommended by your GP or weight loss management health professional (such as a dietitian)

 - join a local weight loss group

-- take up activities such as fast walking ↗, jogging ↗, swimming ↗ or tennis for 150 to 300 minutes (two-and-a-half to five hours) a week
+- take up activities such as fast walking ↗, jogging ↗, swimming ↗ or tennis for 150 to 300 minutes (2.5 to 5 hours) a week

 - eat slowly and avoid situations where you know you could be tempted to overeat

 You may also benefit from receiving psychological support from a trained healthcare professional to help change the way you think about food and eating.